Link Search Menu Expand Document

 Characters with Invisibility and Intangibility can use them as the same ability, activating and paying for both as if they were one Trait.

-Generally this ability takes an action to activate, costs 1 FP per turn, and can't be used under serious stress (such as during combat).
 Each minute after the first requires more FP and a Steady check, requiring a Grade of Success for each minute that's already passed.
 If you fail, you become Dazed for 1 turn.

 If you otherwise take damage or become Dazed or Stunned, you become visible immediately.